happens if you die intestate (without a will)?

 BC Public Guardian and Trustee web site for more

-estate is determined by law.
+estate is also determined by law.
 In BC, the Estate Administration Act

 determines who will inherit.
 If the deceased leaves a spouse, including